bjssacademy/advanced-tdd/chapter04/chapter04.md

 For our requirements, this data needs to support two business requirements:

-1. Shoot: no ship presnt -> player misses
+1. Shoot: no ship present -> player misses
 2. Shoot: ship present -> player hits and ship sinks

 The simplest way to do this is to use a two-value system.
 Each element stores one of two values to indicate presence or absence of a ship.